Total positive influence domination on weighted networks: Results

-Additionally, we created graphs that consisted of several interlinked modules or communities (in our case 5 communities with equal sizes of $1000$).
-In these graphs (also called planted $l$-partition graphs \cite{Condon:2001}) vertices in the same community or subgraph are interconnected with higher probability, in our case $p_{in}=0.02$ (this value provides each community similar to other types of graphs density) and vertices of different communities are connected with much smaller probability, in our case $p_{out}=0.0001$.
+Additionally, we have created networks that consisted of several interlinked modules or communities (in our case 5 communities with equal sizes of $100$).
+In these networks (also called planted $l$-partition graphs \cite{Condon:2001}) nodes in the same community or subgraph are interconnected with higher probability, in our case $p_{in}=0.18$ (this value provides each community similar to other types of networks density), and nodes of different communities are connected with much smaller probability, in our case $p_{out}=0.0001$.
 We used \verb"random_partition_graph" NetworkX method.
-This results in graphs having recognisable modular or block structure - with a lot of links inside those $5$ communities and only few links between different communities.
+This results in networks having recognisable modular or block structure - with a lot of links inside those $5$ communities and only few links between different communities.